-MANILA – The list of topnotchers or excellent and exemplary passers in the November 2022 Bar exams will be available here as soon as the Supreme Court (SC) of the Philippines releases the results 3-5 months after the exams.
+MANILA – The list of the top 30 passers in the November 2022 Bar exams is available here as the Supreme Court (SC) of the Philippines releases the results on April 14, 2023.

 It is the second time that SC has localized bar exams, not dependent on penmanship as it was done digitally, has reduced coverage of exams, and has not spread out over four (4) consecutive Sundays in a month.